datajoint/datajoint-docs/src/concepts/getting-started/table-definitions.md

 ## Table Definition Syntax

+Both MATLAB and Python use the same syntax define tables.
 A table definition consists of one or more lines.
 Each line can be one of the following:

 -   `#`: The optional first line may provide a description of the table's purpose.